The Hiring Archetype

 Framework

 You've read the CV.
-The experience is solid.
-The portfolio is impressive.
+The experience is strong.
+The references check out.
 The interview goes well.
 Three months later, something isn't working.

 The problem is rarely skill.
 It's rarely experience.
 It's something harder to name — the way a person thinks under pressure, how they handle ambiguity, whether they notice what others miss, whether they build or just plan, whether they challenge or just comply.
 Most hiring frameworks don't touch this.
 They measure what people know.
 They score what people have done.
 They miss who people are.
 This framework was built to fix that.

 I've spent over two decades building and leading product and experience teams across multiple companies and over a hundred nationalities.
 Somewhere along the way, I stopped trusting CVs and started paying attention to behaviour.
 Not personality tests.
 Not psychometric profiles.
 Behaviour — the things that surface in a real conversation when someone tells you about work they care about.
-In 2019, I formalised what I'd been doing instinctively into a single document: 12 behavioural archetypes and a mapping to every role on a design team.
-It lived in an internal playbook.
-It was never meant for anyone else.
-Seven years later, I expanded it to 14 archetypes and mapped them to 31 roles across the full product and experience space.
+Eventually I wrote it down: 14 behavioural archetypes, mapped to 31 roles across the full product and experience space.
 Behavioural indicators grounded in research.
-A system that any hiring manager can use — not just me.
+A system any hiring manager can use — not just me.

 4 orientations